Ilovecatz17/remote-model-access/README.md

 Ill put more info and files here soon

 # how to use
-🔰 Download the zip file in #Releases.
+🔰 Download the zip file in RELEASES.

 🔰 After unzipping, open it with Xcode.